-While genomic structures (as well as their genetic information) appear to stably transmit into daughter cells during cell division, and also into the next generation, they can actually vary genetically and/or epigenetically.
-Such variability has a large impact on gene expression and evolution.
-To under- stand these genome dynamics in eukaryotes, especially in plants, we are analyzing the flower pigmentation of morning glories including Ipomoea nil (Japanese morning glory), I. purpurea (the common morning glory), and I. tricolor.
+Genomic structures and their genetic information are stably transmitted into daughter cells and future generations during cell division; however, they can vary genetically and/or epigenetically.
+Such variability impacts gene expression and evolution.
+To understand these genomic dynamics in eukaryotes, particularly in plants, we are analyzing the flower pigmentation of morning glories, including Ipomoea nil (Japanese morning glory), I. purpurea (the common morning glory) and I. tricolor.

-The wild type morning glories produce flowers with uniformly pigmented corolla.
-However a number of mutants displaying particular pigmentation patterns have been collected for this study.
-Because flower pigmentation patterns are easily observable, the molecular mechanisms underlying these phenomena provide useful model systems for investigating genome variability.
+The wild type morning glories produce flowers with a uniformly pigmented corolla.
+For our study, we collected mutants displaying pigmentation patterns.
+Flower pigmentation patterns are easily observable and the molecular mechanisms underlying these phenomena provide useful model systems for investigating genomic variability.

-The recessive mutations, duskish of I. nil and pearly-v of I. tricolor, confer variegated flowers.
-They are caused by a stable insertion of a transposable element into a gene for flower pigmentation.
-Furthermore, epigenetic mechanisms are thought to regulate thispigmentation (Figure 1).
-We are currently analyzing the detailed molecular mechanisms of these mutations.
+Recessive mutations, duskish of I. nil and pearly-v of I. tricolor, confer variegated flowers caused by a stable insertion of a transposable element into a gene for flower pigmentation, regulated by epigenetic mechanisms (Figure 1).
+We intend to analyze detailed molecular mechanisms of these mutations.

 shows variable flower phenotypes and produces variegated, fully pigmented, and pale grayish-purple flowers.
 It segregates offspring that only show fully pigmented or pale grayish-purple flowers, which can be stably inherited by further generations.

 II.
 Whole-genome analysis of various I. nil lines